davekeck/Xcode-4-Fixins/README.md

 __INSTALLATION__

-To install all of the plugins, open XCFixins.xcworkspace and build it, which will automatically installs the plugins as a part of the build process.
+To install all of the plugins, open XCFixins.xcworkspace and build it, which will automatically install the plugins as a part of the build process.
 To install a plugin individually, open its respective project and build it.

 Xcode must be relaunched for the plugins to take effect.